davehunt/davehunt.co.uk/_posts/2016-11-30-using-firefox-options-in-pytest-selenium.md

 [v1.7.0](https://pypi.python.org/pypi/pytest-selenium/1.7.0) has been released, and there's a change to the way Firefox options are handled.
-Previously, the profile and binary path for Firefox were passed as keyword arguments when instantiating the Firefox driver.
+Previously, the profile and binary path for Firefox were passed as keyword arguments when instantiating the Firefox driver<!--more-->.
 Now, this is handled by an `Options` object.

 This just means that the creation of the driver object when using Firefox has gone from look something like this: